dzangolab/react/README.md

 pnpm link ./<path_to_libraries_monorepo>/packages/<library_name>
 ```
 ## Troubleshooting
+  - Make sure that `package.json` and `pnpm-lock.yml` are synchronized.
   - You may need to restart your react-app before link and unlink to see the changes.
   - All the libraries that defines or uses context has to be linked in order to link one libraries that use the context or defines it.